MicroFocus/ColorYourData/TipsTricks/README.md

 ##Tip: Show, hide or dim parts of your dashboard
-If you want to hide areas of your dashboard or dim their color saturation as a consequence of a data change, then use the Status Visiblity Group widget.
+If you want to hide areas of your dashboard or dim their color saturation as a consequence of a data change, then use the Status Visibility Group widget.
 But instead of grouping the widgets you want to hide, the trick is to create a white shape that overlays that part of your dashboard you wnat to hide or dim.
-Next is to control the visibility of that new shape with Visiblity Group widget.
+Next is to control the visibility of that new shape with Visibility Group widget.

-In order to dim the area, you simply asign a transparancy effect to the covering shape.
+In order to dim the area, you simply assign a transparency effect to the covering shape.
 In my example the shape was white assumed that the background of your dashboard is also white.